-This programme examines the fundamental messages young people hear or give themselves about the world and how these either help or hinder them in life.
-As well as guiding learners our programmes offer support and have positive ramifications in every area of life.
-We also focus on any goals Young Learners have such as better exam results, building confidence or achieving results in a particular sport.
+This programme examines the fundamental messages young people hear or give themselves about the world, unpacking how these either help or hinder them in life.
+As well as guiding learners, our programmes offer support and have positive ramifications in every area of life.
+We focus on specific goal achievement among young learners, such as better exam results, building confidence or achieving results in a particular sport.

 In today’s world we increasingly find young people who are confused about making progress in their lives and there is a generalised sense of anxiety about the future that has only been compounded by Covid 19.
 We now look towards a future that will very likely be different from the world we left behind in March 2020.
 The H-Training Award & Extended Award for Young Leaders seeks to empower young people to build and rely on support networks and filter out the noise surrounding them in the pursuit of their goals.